American and British English spelling differences: Exceptions

 American usage, in most cases, keeps the u in the word glamour, which comes from Scots, not Latin or French.
 Glamor is sometimes used in imitation of the spelling reform of other -our words to -or.
 Nevertheless, the adjective glamorous often drops the first "u".
 Saviour is a somewhat common variant of savior in the US.
 The British spelling is very common for honour (and favour) in the formal language of wedding invitations in the US.
 The name of the Space Shuttle Endeavour has a u in it because the spacecraft was named after British Captain James Cook's ship, HMS Endeavour.
 The (former) special car on Amtrak's Coast Starlight train is known as the Pacific Parlour car, not Pacific Parlor.
 Proper names such as Pearl Harbor or Sydney Harbour are usually spelled according to their native-variety spelling vocabulary.

 The name of the herb savory is spelled thus everywhere, although the related adjective savo(u)ry, like savo(u)r, has a u in the UK.
 Honor (the name) and arbor (the tool) have -or in Britain, as mentioned above, as does the word pallor.
 As a general noun, rigour /ˈrɪɡər/ has a u in the UK; the medical term rigor (sometimes /ˈraɪɡər/) does not, such as in rigor mortis, which is Latin.
 Derivations of rigour/rigor such as rigorous, however, are typically spelled without a u, even in the UK.
 Words with the ending -irior, -erior or similar are spelled thus everywhere.
+Junior and senior were borrowed directly from Latin in the 13th century (as adjectives for father-son namesakes), and have never had -our forms anywhere.

 The word armour was once somewhat common in American usage but has disappeared except in some brand names such as Under Armour.

-The agentive suffix -or (separator, elevator, translator, animator, etc.) is spelled thus both in American and British English.
+The agent suffix -or (separator, elevator, translator, animator, etc.) is spelled thus both in American and British English.